Olympia NicodemiDistinguished Teaching Professor of Mathematics

 MATH 221: R/Calculus I

-Topics studied are limits and continuity; derivatives and antiderivatives of the algebraic and trigonometric functions; the definite integral; and the fundamental theorem of the calculus.
+Topics studied are limits and continuity; derivatives and antiderivatives of the algebraic, exponential, logarithmic, trigonometric, and inverse functions; the definite integral; and the fundamental theorem of the calculus.
 Prerequisites: MATH 112 or Precalculus with trigonometry or the equivalent.
 Offered every semester